 9. They Were Hot & Cold

 Narcissists are often as skilled at reeling people in as they are at spitting them out.
-“Love bombing” is one of the common terms used to describe ways someone with NPD draws people close to them, and involves showing a lot of affection, care, and concern for a person to get close to them.
+“Love bombing” is one of the common terms used to describe ways someone with NPD draws people close to them and involves showing a lot of affection, care, and concern for a person to get close to them.

-Unfortunately, this behavior doesn’t last and usually ends with either an anger outburst, the silent treatment, or another emotionally abusive form of punishment.
+Unfortunately, this behavior doesn’t last and usually ends with either an anger outburst, or another emotionally abusive form of punishment.
 If you had a parent with NPD, you have probably experienced both the love bombing and the emotional neglect that followed it.
 This may have confused you as a child, causing you to feel like if you “just tried harder” they would treat you better.

 10. They Did No Wrong